rashmirrajashekara/docs/README.md

     Details: As part of Trust Agent, Single and multiple instances launch from encrypted image failing.
 It will be fixed in upcoming release.

+ 5. On openstack compute node and build VM, same repos should be used to build the components.
+If there is a mismatch in repos, key transfer flow would fail due to the package mismatch.
+It will be fixed in the upcoming release.

 ## Contributing

 ## Legalities